AEGEE/MyAEGEE/events/README.md

 ### Installing

 There are some things you have to do to get this service running.
 * This service depends on [oms-core](https://github.com/AEGEE/oms-neo-core), get it up and running.
-I advise to use [homestead](https://github.com/laravel/homestead) as a virtualisation
+I advise to use [OMS Docker image](https://github.com/AEGEE/oms-docker), it includes this microservice, the MongoDB database, `oms-core` and its dependencies.
-* Further dependencies (included in homestead):
+* Further dependencies (included in Docker):
   * nodejs including npm
   * mongodb
 * Git clone this repo and cd into it
 * `npm install` to install all necessary dependencies
-* Rename lib/config/configFile.json.example to lib/config/configFile.json, if you want edit it
+* Rename `lib/config/configFile.json.example` to `lib/config/configFile.json`, if you want edit it
 * Set up static serving with nginx (if you are using another web server, good luck.)
 ```shell
 mv nginx.conf.example nginx.conf